Forward caste: Reservation for economically backward among forward castes

 Before 2019, forward castes were only allowed to compete for seats in the unreserved category in educational institutions and central government jobs, regardless of their educational/economical status in society.
 A significant percentage of the forward caste lives below the poverty line, and more than 30% of the members of this community are illiterate.
 To meet their aspirations, demands have been raised for providing separate reservations for the poor among forward caste populations.
 Many political parties like BJP, Samajwadi Party, LJP, Rastriya Janata Dal, Communist Party of India (Marxist), Bahujan Samaj Party have supported proposals for providing a separate reservation for the poor among the forward castes.
-These parties account for over 400 of the 542 members in the current parliament, as well as holding power in most states in the union.